 Bioconcentration factor

 Based on the equilibrium concentrations, the bioconcentration factor (BCF) was determined.
 It indicates how many times the calcined eggshell can accumulate the concentration of RBV-5R.
 BCF was calculated based on the concentration of the aqueous solution in equilibrium and the concentration of paint on the surface of the calcined eggshell.
-According to the work of Milinki [44], biosorbents can be grouped according to their bioconcentration value as: BCF > 3 large, 1.5 < BCF < 3 medium, BCF < 1.5 small tendency.
+According to the work of Milinki 44, biosorbents can be grouped according to their bioconcentration value as: BCF > 3 large, 1.5 < BCF < 3 medium, BCF < 1.5 small tendency.
 Five different concentrations (20-100 mg/L) were determined for the BCF (Figure 11).
 The highest BCF value was obtained for the 100 mg/L solution where BCF = 33.48.
 It can be observed that the change in the BCF value shows a tendency similar to the efficiency of removing the initial dye concentration.
 Since the BCF has exceeded the value 3 for all concentrations, the calcined eggshell biomass has a high bioaccumulation tendency.

 Figure 11.
 Bioconcentration factor